rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.1.txt

 bug fixes
 - long-running brokers could crash due to global unique identifiers not being unique enough
-- promotion of a slave to master could fail when using confirms
+- promotion of a HA slaves to master could fail when using confirms
-- there was a slow memory leak in mirrored queues with persistent and confirmed messages
+- there was a slow memory leak in HA queues with persistent and confirmed messages
 - when using HA queues with policy of 'nodes', master queues didn't recover properly
+- HA queues could fail when nodes were restarting frequently
 - broker sometimes hung when closing channels and connection from multiple threads
 - queue equivalence check did not properly detect different arguments under some circumstances
 - the broker sometimes hung when recovering queues on startup
-- rabbitmqctl list_connections could return incomplete information
+- 'rabbitmqctl list_connections' could return incomplete information
-- guaranteed multicast could fail under some circumstances with multiple participating nodes
 - broker-generated queue names did not conform to AMQP syntax rules
 - a (harmless) warning was emitted when running under Erlang R15B

 enhancements
+- deletion of exchanges or queues with many bindings is more efficient
 - 'rabbitmqctl eval <expr>' evaluates arbitrary Erlang expressions in the broker node
-- deletion of exchanges or queues with many bindings is more efficient

 java client
 -----------